Lemoncode/parcel-by-sample/README.md

 ## 04 Bootstrap

-In this demo we install and configure webpack to import the well known [Bootstrap](https://getbootstrap.com/) CSS library.
+In this demo we install and configure parcel to import the well known [Bootstrap](https://getbootstrap.com/) CSS library.

 [Link to step by step sample guide](https://github.com/Lemoncode/parcel-by-sample/tree/master/04%20bootstrap)